MassChallenge

 Non Equity Assistance in 2018

-Penguino Travel is a peer-to-peer platform focused on enhancing the travel experience for families, particularly those traveling with children.
-The service addresses common challenges parents face, including planning, packing, and discovering family-friendly destinations.
-By connecting traveling families with local residents, Penguino provides personalized recommendations for hotels, restaurants, and activities tailored to children.
-The platform also offers an online store where parents can purchase travel gear and essentials, streamlining the preparation process.
-Ultimately, Penguino Travel aims to save families time and money while empowering them to embark on memorable adventures with confidence.
+Penguino Travel is a peer-to-peer platform focused on enhancing the travel experience for families with children.
+It addresses the unique challenges parents face when planning trips, such as finding suitable accommodations, restaurants, and activities.
+By connecting traveling families with local residents, Penguino allows users to receive personalized recommendations for family-friendly destinations and experiences.
+The platform not only curates these insights but also provides a personalized itinerary to help parents feel confident while traveling.
+Additionally, Penguino features an online store where families can purchase travel gear and essentials tailored for their adventures.
+Through its services, Penguino Travel aims to save families time and money, enabling them to embark on memorable journeys together.

 Token Labs